Kingxukai/linux/Documentation/driver-api/index.rst

 Driver implementer's API guide
 ==============================

-The kernel offers a wide variety of interfaces to support the development of device drivers.
+The kernel offers a wide variety of interfaces to support the woke development of device drivers.
 This document is an only somewhat organized collection of some of those interfaces — it will hopefully get better over time!
 The available subsections can be seen below.